vookimedlo/alfred-github-repositories/README.md

 ## Configuration
 Before the first usage, you are required to fill the workflow variables.

+Mandatory settings:
 - `user` is your Github username,
 - `personalToken` is your Github Personal Token created in your [user settings][3].
 If you want to show your private repositories, not just the public ones, select the `repo scope` during the personal token generation.

+Optional settings:
+- `showStarStats` instructs to show the Stars count for the given repository.
+By default, set to `true`,
+- `showForkStats` instructs to show the Forks count for the given repository.
+By default, set to `true`,
+- `starPictogram` is a unicode pictogram for showing a Star count statistics.
+By default, set to `🎖`.
+- `forkPictogram` is a unicode pictogram for showing a Star count statistics.
+By default, set to `ᛘ`.

 [1]: https://www.alfredapp.com/
 [2]: https://github.com/vookimedlo/alfred-github-repositories/releases/latest